Rhizomatica/puppet/README.md

   **1** - Choose an Operating System.
 Historically, we began with Ubuntu 12.04 LTS.
 Support for Ubuntu 12.04 ends in April 2017.

-  Install `Ubuntu 12.04 or 14.04, 64-bit version`.
+  Install `Ubuntu 12.04, 14.04 or Debian 8, 64-bit version`.
 There is a preseed file included in this git repo which can make it easier and faster `:)` Not tested on 14.04.

   **2** - Create a new user, called `rhizomatica`.
 This is not needed if you have used the preseed file to do the install.